zephyrproject-rtos/zephyr/samples/bluetooth/hci_pwr_ctrl/README.rst

    :name: HCI Power Control
    :relevant-api: bt_hrs bluetooth

-   Dynamically control the Tx power of a BLE Controller using HCI vendor-specific commands.
+   Dynamically control the Tx power of a Bluetooth LE Controller using HCI vendor-specific commands.

 Overview
 ********

-This sample application demonstrates the dynamic Tx power control over the LL of the BLE controller via Zephyr HCI VS commands.
+This sample application demonstrates the dynamic Tx power control over the LL of the Bluetooth LE controller via Zephyr HCI VS commands.
 The application implements a peripheral advertising with varying Tx power.
 The initial advertiser TX power for the first 5s of the application is the Kconfig set default TX power.
 Then, the TX power variation of the advertiser is a repeatedly descending staircase